The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Jitterbug Smart4 from LivelyOverview:Overview

-» Learn About: Easiest cell phones for seniors to use
+» Learn About: Easiest Cell Phones for Seniors to Use

-» Related Reading: Best medical alert systems
+» Related Reading: Best Medical Alert Systems

 The Smart4 does have a few drawbacks.
 From my experience, the Jitterbug Smart4 is fairly slow and laggy compared to other smartphones.
-While testing out the phone, I had to press a button several times before the phone would respond.
-If your loved one might find this frustrating, it’s something to consider before making a purchase.
-Still, the phone’s simple design and easy-to-navigate menu may be worth the slower speeds.
+While testing the phone, I had to press a button several times before it would respond.
+If your loved one may find that frustrating, it’s something to consider before making a purchase.
+The Jitterbug Smart4 runs on Lively’s network, which offers unlimited talk and text starting at $19.99 per month.

 Pros & Cons:Pros About Jitterbug Smart4 from Lively